 Unlike other mountainous neighbours, the mountain markets never sleep in Lao Cai province where every day, there is a reason to go to the market.
 Once visited, many people confide that beyond a market, each corner is a place of life that demonstrates all activity of this community of great diversity.
 Just know where and when each of these high places takes place to enjoy them during your trip.

-If the Ban Phiet market welcomes you on Monday, the Coc Ly market on Tuesday, Lung Khau Nhin on Thursday... the rest of the week, every day has its character, also has something to slow you down.
-Do not hesitate to fall in love with its sumptuous and warm alleys that look like flower gardens inspired by the bright fabrics of Hmong, Tung, Day women.
+If the Ban Phiet market welcomes you on Monday, the Coc Ly market on Tuesday, Lung Khau Nhin on Thursday... the rest of the week, every day has its character, also something to slow you down.
+Do not hesitate to fall in love with its sumptuous and warm alleys that look like flower gardens inspired by the bright fabrics of Hmong, Tung, and Day women.

 Ban Phiet market on Monday

 The Ban Phiet market takes place on the first day of the week on Monday, just off the 4D national road.
 Quite small and less numerous compared to the others in Lao Cai, it stands out as the centre of any local exchange of white Hmong.
 Sellers and buyers alike flock there very early when the misty sail is accompanied by the cold in the high mountains.
 With traditional festivals, the weekly market is a pretext for its inhabitants to be there with their most beautiful highly coloured clothes.

 * Access: Ban Phiet commune, Bao Thang border district.